Sonabayim/ER-Android/README.md

 # Emotional responsiveness in socially assistive robots for older adults

-This repository contains anonymized transcripts from a master thesis on human–robot interaction (HRI), focusing on post-interaction reflections by older adult participants after conversing with a humanoid android.
+This repository contains anonymized transcripts from a human–robot interaction (HRI) study conducted as part of the e-VITA project at Tohoku University.
+The study focused on post-interaction reflections by older adult participants after conversing with a humanoid android capable of emotion-adaptive dialogue.
+Transcripts include discussions about daily life, emotions, and perceptions of the robot’s responsiveness.

 All transcripts are formatted in Markdown and structured for qualitative research, readability, and academic reuse.

 ---
 ## Overview

-This dataset contains a structured interaction between eight older adult participants and Actroid-F. It includes:
+This dataset contains a structured interaction between eight older adult participants and AL-G109ST-F. It includes:

 - Multilingual dialogue (Japanese and English)